lallen30/Contact-messages/README.md

 ## Installation

-1. Upload the `bluestoneapp-contact-us` folder to the `/wp-content/plugins/` directory
+1. Upload the `BluestoneApps-contact-us` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Contact Messages' in the admin menu to configure the plugin